 “Walter,” she said.
 “I heard you were back in town.”

 “Howdy Mrs. O’Feeney,” I said, smiling.
 “May we ask you a few questions?”

 “What about?” asked the old lady.

-“We are investigating a possible infestation of preternatural entities at the McGruder house,” said Conrad, in a studious voice.
+“We are investigating a possible infestation of preternatural entities at the McGruder house,” said Conrad.

 “Why didn’t you lead with that?” said O’Feeney.
 “Come in!
 Come in!”

-She ushered us into the little, old house, which was populated with assorted artifacts, old books, magazines, all stacked neatly on shelves and tables.
-An immense hairy cat lay on the recliner, looking through lazy eyelids.
+She ushered us into the little old house, which was populated with assorted artifacts, old books, magazines, all stacked neatly on shelves and tables.
+An immense hairy cat lay on the recliner, regarding us through lazy eyelids.